missioncommand/mil-sym-java/README.md

 MIL-STD-2525
 -----------
 The MIL-STD-2525 standard defines how to visualize military symbology.
 This project provides support for the entire MIL-STD-2525D Change 1 and MIL-STD-2525E Change 1.
+APP6D support has been added as well.
+Note that this implementation included the latest change proposals so things may not line up if you're just looking at the base APP6D document.

 Project Structure
 ------------